 Once you have read the above and have identified a review title, you should contact Anupa Shah, the Managing Editor of the Group.

-Once the title has been approved by the editorial base, the Managing Editor will send a Review Proposal Form to the person taking the lead for the review (Contact Person).
+Once the title has been approved by the editorial base, the Managing Editor will send a Review Proposal Form (RPF) to the person taking the lead for the review (Contact Person).
 A potential author is given six weeks to complete and return the RPF.
 Please note that being invited to complete a RPF does not guarantee approval of the title.
 If after this time, the form has not been returned, the title is released for someone else to take on.
 The completed form will then be put through our prioritisation assessment.
 If approved, we will then support the review.
 It is CEV policy that there should be a minimum of three authors on the review team; one of which has to be a content expert and one has to be a statistician.

 Once the title has been registered with Cochrane through Archie (Cochrane's central server for managing and storing documents), it will appear on Archie, the Group's website as well as under the list of Cochrane Reviews on Cochrane's website.
 The title will be circulated to all other Groups to avoid duplication.